mruby/mruby/doc/debugger/README.md

 Then you can execute all debugger shell commands.

-#### break command
+#### Break Command

- you can give any breakpoint to stop the program by specifying the line number and method name.
+You can use any breakpoint to stop the program by specifying the line number and method name.
- And the breakpoint list will be displayed after you finished to set the breakpoint successfully.
+The breakpoint list will be displayed after you have set the breakpoint successfully.

 Usage:

 ```
-break [file:]lineno
+break [file:]linenum
-b [file:]lineno
+b [file:]linenum
 break [class:]method
 b [class:]method
 ```

-The breakpoint will be numbered in serial order from 1.The number which was given to deleted breakpoint will not be given to another breakpoint again.
+The breakpoint will be ordered in serial from 1.
+The number, which was given to the deleted breakpoint, will never be given to another breakpoint again.

 You can give multiple breakpoints to specified the line number and method.
 Be ware that breakpoint command will not check the validity of the class name and method name.

-You can see the current breakpoint information by following options.
+You can get the current breakpoint information by the following options.

 breakpoint breakpoint number : file name. line number

 breakpoint breakpoint number : [class name,] method name

-#### continue command
+#### Continue Command

 Usage:

 ```
 continue [N]
 c [N]